pacs-course/pacs-examples/Examples/src/StaticMembers/README.md

    of non constant static members to monitor something related to all objects of the class.

-More often, static member of a class are const (or even constexpr, constexpr implies static) and represent quantities common to all members of the class.
+Often, static member of a class are const variable (or even constexpr, constexpr implies static) that represent quantities common to all members of the class.
+For instance, a class of a `Polygon` family may have as static member variable the number of vertices of specific
+Polygons: for `Triangle` is 3, for a `Square` is 4 ...